janpeuker/awesome-tech-roles/README.md

 - [GitLab Job Families](https://about.gitlab.com/job-families/) - GitLab's overview of all job families, their whole management framework is openly accessible.
 - [Importance of Career Laddering](https://css-tricks.com/the-importance-of-career-laddering/) - Netlify's career ladder by Sarah Drasner which became career-ladders.dev.
 - [Irrational Exuberance](https://lethain.com/career-levels-and-more/) - Will Larson on career levels on top of designations - good to compare with [Finding the right company](https://lethain.com/finding-the-right-company/).
-- [Jorge Fioranelli's Ladder Framework](https://github.com/jorgef/engineeringladders) - A Github repo with a complete career management framework along 5 axes.
+- [Jorge Fioranelli's Ladder Framework](https://github.com/jorgef/engineeringladders) - A GitHub repo with a complete career management framework along 5 axes.
 - [levels.fyi](https://www.levels.fyi/blog/swe-level-framework.html) - Common attributes of the Engineering career ladder in a standard framework.
 - [Microsoft Disciplines and Professions](https://careers.microsoft.com/professionals/us/en/professions) - Microsoft's breakdown of their job families into disciplines and professions.
 - [progression.fyi](https://www.progression.fyi/) - A collection of progression frameworks (a much better name for career ladder but less common).